pysal/governance/README.md

 BDFL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.

-A list of current Steering Council Members is maintained at the page Current steering council and institutional partners.

-### Council Chair

-The Chair will be appointed by the Steering Council.
-The Chair can stay on as long as he/she wants, but may step down at any time and will listen to serious calls to do so (similar to the BDFL role).
-The Chair will be responsible for:

--   Ensuring a summary of any relevant organisational updates and issues yearly.
--   Ensuring the composition of the Steering Council stays current.
--   Ensuring matters discussed in private by the Steering Council get summarized as meeting minutes (Hack md) to keep the Community informed.
--   Ensuring other important organisational documents (e.g. Code of Conduct, Fiscal Sponsorship Agreement) stay current after they are added.

 ### Release Manager